storj/docs/app/(docs)/support/account-management-billing/payment-methods/page.md

 Once you have created a user account and a project, registered users are required to add a payment method before storing data on Storj.
 Payment methods are added from the [](docId:Hurx0SirlRp_O5aUzew7_) section of the user interface.

-Begin by selecting "Billiing" from the "My Account" dropdown menu at the left bottom corner of your dashboard.
+Begin by selecting "Billing" from the "My Account" dropdown menu at the left bottom corner of your dashboard.

 ## Using a Credit Card